Q1. When do I need to start looking a place for industrial training?

 Q7.
 I would like to do my industrial training overseas, what do I need to do?

-First, you need to discuss and get approval from your Faculty/Academy/Centre.
+First, you need to get advice and approval from your Faculty/Academy/Centre.
 Then only you can proceed to look for the potential placement.

 Q9.
 Once I’ve identify a suitable placement, what should I do next?